nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   * Expected: Prints out error message indicating to provide valid index and a prompt to list out the available mappings in personal tracker

+> [NOTE!]
+> The tests below would require the tester to corrupt the `myList.json` file stored in the data folder (found in
+> the directory where your terminal is running from).
+>
+> To corrupt data: At least one saved course mapping plan saved in myList.json, then remove any of the information
+> (NUS course code, Partner University's name or the course that it offers which is mappable to the NUS course code).
+>
+> To fix the file: Revert all changes, and make sure that there is **no new line** after the last course mapping plan.

 #### 2.8 Listing out all saved course mapping plans in Personal Tracker
 ##### Non-corrupted data file
 * 2.8.1 Listing an empty data file